LeaVerou/lea.verou.me/docs/var-groups/index.md

 }
 ```

+### Issues

+One issue is that while defining tokens via interpolation can be convenient, design system authors often do not want to expose the entire spectrum,
+but only a few carefully chosen tokens.
+So even if we allow the token values to be specified via a formula, we may need to introduce a way to optionally limit the keys that are exposed.
+Potential solutions:
+- A `default-keys` property (potentially a shorthand) that defines the min/max/step for the keys that are exposed.
+- A way to list specific keys, rather than a catch-all `default`

-## Exposing group properties as a function { #functional-syntax }
+## Getting group properties dynamically { #functional-syntax }

 Currently, we can only access properties via static offsets, even when dynamic variations are allowed.
-If we automatically exposed a function for every group, we could select the right token on the fly, possibly as a result of calculations.
+If we automatically exposed a functional syntax for every group, we could select the right token on the fly, possibly as a result of calculations.
-Nested groups would create functions with more than one argument.
+Nested groups would simply involve more than one argument.

 This would also allow mapping design tokens to a different naming scheme and reducing verbosity.
-E.g. suppose we have `--spectrum-global-color-celery-100` to `--spectrum-global-color-celery-1300` and we want to map them to `--color-green-1` to `--color-green-13`:
+E.g. suppose we have `--spectrum-global-color-celery-100` to `--spectrum-global-color-celery-1300` and we want to map them to `--color-green-1` to `--color-green-13`,
+i.e. not just a different prefix, but also a different scale:

 ```css
 /* Turn Spectrum colors into a group */